 If you know of a course provider to add or you cannot find what you are looking for do get in touch on firstname.lastname@example.org

-- NIHR CLAHRC West run a number of courses that focus on providing skills around producing and using evidence including those in evaluation.
-Courses are free to staff from partner organisations and the voluntary sector in the West of England.
-Access their latest programme here http://clahrc-west.nihr.ac.uk/training-and-capacity-building/
+NIHR ARC West run a number of introductory courses that focus on developing skills around producing and using evidence including those in evaluation.
+Courses are generally one day in duration and all are free to staff from partner organisations and the voluntary sector in the West of England.
+The latest courses can be seen here.
+They also provide links to other relevant online resources.

-- University of Bristol School of Social and Community Medicine run a short course programme covering a range of health service research skills.
-For more information visit www.bristol.ac.uk/social-community-medicine/shortcourse
+University of Bristol School of Social and Community Medicine also run a programme of short courses (typically 3-5 days duration) covering a range of health service research skills.
+More information can be found here.

-- People in Health West of England run a number of training courses to support evaluators and researchers with engaging and involving patients and the public.
-Find out more here www.phwe.org.uk/events/learning-and-development
+People in Health West of England run a number of training courses to support evaluators and researchers with engaging and involving patients and the public.
+Find out more here.